 The Public Involvement Plan was revised in October 2005 to incorporate Measures of Effectiveness (MOEs) and was further expanded to a Participation Plan in April 2007 to incorporate the requirements of SAFETEA-LU.
 The Participation Plan was then revised in August 2008 to incorporate the changes incurred by the updated State Transportation Improvement Program (STIP)/Transportation Improvement Program (TIP) amendment process.
 The Participation Plan continued to be updated in 2010, 2011 and 2012 to incorporate the federal certification review recommendations, the Title VI components, federal and MPO program changes, contact information revisions, as well as other updates.
 In 2015, an update of the Participation Plan was necessitated by the finalization of the CORE MPO reapportionment process, which had revised CORE MPO composition and expanded the planning area, as a result of the 2010 U.S. Decennial Census.
 Measures of Effectiveness were also revised in that update, to address comments from the CORE MPO's federal certification review.
+The Participation Plan was subsequently updated in 2021 as according to the 3-year update cycle, and to include information on the impact on COVID-19 on public participation.
+The current 2024 update will discuss the participation methods used for the 2050 MTP update.

-The MPO's goal is to complete a plan review and update at least every five years to ensure that appropriate changes are being implemented by the MPO.
+The Federal requirement is to update Participation Plan every five years.
+The CORE MPO updates the plan every three years in conjunction with the Title VI Plan update to ensure that appropriate changes are being implemented by the MPO.